UV Resin for DLP and DUP 3D Printers

 3D Printing Flexible and Hard Resins

-Our high quality resins are acrylate-based with industrial specs, designed for 3D printers with DLP, DUP and DUP UV light sources.
+Our high quality resins are acrylate-based with industrial specs, designed for 3D printers with DLP, DUP and SLA UV light sources.
+Since 2019, we are also offering resins for SLA 3D printers.
 Our own brand is very durable, easy to paint and has some outstanding physical properties:

 - quick curing times

 - high degree of details and sharp edges